 We need a better way to connect with our co-workers who are spread across the globe.
 Two dimensional web and teleconferencing tools are an outdated experience.
 It’s time we innovate to use the tools that give us that three dimensional human connection back.

 Amber also told us about how she came out to Seattle from Florida and talked about how she started awareness for Meshfire through social media.
 One story she told, which I thought sounded to funny, is that one time they were posting Post It notes on the window of their office to track ideas, work, etc. The offices that could see their window started putting up Post It notes as well.
 Soon it turned into an all out Post It window decoration war.
 Hilarious.

-Now I’m back in good ol’ Georgia.
+Now I’m back in Georgia.
 The sun is shining and there’s a warmth in the air even though it’s only February!
-I’m working on presentation for my local PMI chapter meeting about VR and project management.
-Stay tuned for how that goes.
+I’m working on presentation for my local PMI chapter about virtual reality and project management.